LIHEAP: Fighting Poverty in Arizona

 Economy Price Plan: Customers with limited incomes can receive $17 off SRP charges each month through the Economy Price Plan.
-To receive an application or for more information, call SRP at 602-236-8888 in Phoenix; if outside the 602, 623 or 480 area codes, call toll-free number at 800-258-4777 or visit
+To receive an application or for more information, call SRP at 602-236-8888 in Phoenix, or from outside the 602, 623 or 480 area codes, call toll-free number at 800-258-4777.
+More info here.

 Medical Life Support Discount: Qualifying medical patients or their family member can receive an $17 monthly discount on their SRP bill while using life-sustaining equipment.
-Call 602-236-8888 or 1-800-258-4777 or, if outside Maricopa County, visit www.srpnet.com/prices/medical.aspx for more information.
+Call 602-236-8888 or 1-800-258-4777 if outside Maricopa County.
+More info here.

-Low Income Ratepayer Assistance (LIRA): For customers whose household income does not exceed 150% of the federal poverty level, a 20% rate discount is applicable to the first 150 therms per month during the winter season (November through April.)
-Call 602-861-1999 in Central Arizona or call 520-889-1888 in Southern Arizona or visit www.swgas.com/assistance/az/index.php for more information.
+Low-Income Ratepayer Assistance (LIRA): For customers whose household income does not exceed 150% of the federal poverty level, a 20% rate discount is applicable to the first 150 therms per month during the winter season (November through April.)
+Call (877) 860-6020 or get more info here.

 Tucson Electric Power Company

 Low-Income Discount: Customers whose household income is at or below 150% of the federal poverty level, may qualify for an $8 discount off their bill each month.
 Call 520-623-7711 or visit the website for more information.

 Lifeline/Medical Life Support Discount: A discount is available to households that meet the financial eligibility guidelines for the Residential Lifeline Program and where certain medical situations exist.
 The discount is based on monthly use: 0 – 1,000 kWhs, 35%; 1001 – 2000 kWhs, 30%; over 2000 kWhs, 10%.
 Call 520-623-7711 or visit the website for more information.